Checkmarx Supply-Chain Breach Compromises KICS Analysis Tool Docker Images and Extensions

 Mitigation available.
 Mitigation guidance or a workaround is available, but defenders should still verify rollout status and exposure.

 In April 2026, Checkmarx disclosed a supply-chain breach impacting its KICS analysis tool's Docker images and VSCode/Open VSX extensions.
 Attackers injected malicious code to harvest sensitive developer environment data, posing risks of credential theft and codebase exposure.
-This article consolidates multiple sources to detail the breach, affected parties, mitigation steps, and security best practices moving forward.

 What happened